oclyke/multipython-archive/README.md

 The advantage is that additional code can be executed alongside existing code using cooperative multitasking.
 Separate exectution environments means that programs will not have namespace conflicts.

+See readme below for information on the foundation - [MicroPython](https://github.com/micropython/micropython).

 The MicroPython project
 =======================